DavidAnson/grunt-check-pages/README.md

 URLs must be absolute and can point to local or remote content.
 The `pageUrls` array can be empty, but must be present.

+To store the list outside `Gruntfile.js`, read the array from a JSON file instead: `pageUrls: grunt.file.readJSON('pageUrls.json')`.

 #### checkLinks

 Type: `Boolean`